vmware/versatile-data-kit/specs/vep-2272-complete-data-job-configuration-persistence/README.md

 1. Implement automatic data jobs restore capability in case of the loss of Kubernetes namespace whereby the Control Service automatically retrieves the configuration from a database and seamlessly restores the data jobs.
+2. Capability to maintain a record of past deployments for each data job.

 ## High-level design